YashpalRathod14/Physical_Design/README.md

 Physical Design and Fabrication: After synthesis, the physical design phase begins.
 The synthesized netlist is further processed to create a physical layout of the chip.
 This involves placing the gates and interconnects on the silicon wafer and optimizing the layout for factors like performance, power consumption, and signal integrity.
 Once the physical design is complete, the fabrication process takes place, where the chip is manufactured based on the layout.

 # 3. SoC Design and OpenLane
-## i.
-Introduction to components of open source digital ASIC design.
+##  Introduction to components of open source digital ASIC design.
 The three main components required for open-source ASIC (Application-Specific Integrated Circuit) design are RTL IP's, EDA (Electronic Design Automation) tools, and PDKs (Process Development Kits).

 RTL IP's: RTL (Register Transfer Level) IP's are pre-designed and pre-verified building blocks or modules that can be integrated into a larger ASIC design.
 These IP's provide specific functionality or logic and can save time and effort in the design process.
 Open-source RTL IP's are available from various sources, allowing designers to utilize and integrate them into their designs without reinventing the wheel.